spydx/equinor-ctf-2024/writeups/misc/KQL Validation Service/Norske Nøkkelsnikere/README.md

 ## Analysis

-Running prob queries for row(s) containing `EPT{` will reveal that the queries are not just *validated*, but actually run against the Data Explorer instance.
+Running probe queries for row(s) containing `EPT{` will reveal that the queries are not just *validated*, but actually run against the Data Explorer instance.

 **Query**: